codeforamerica/lv-trucks-notifier/README.md

 * Set up a Heroku instance and include two add-ons: the Heroku Scheduler and Sendgrid Standard.
 * Edit ```config.js``` and ```/templates``` to your liking.
-* Deploy the repo to Heroku via ```git push heroku master```.
+* Deploy the repo to Heroku, e.g. with ```git push heroku master``` on the command line.
-* Set up an environment variable on Heroku to the local timezone you want to use: heroku config:add TZ="America/Los_Angeles"
+* Set up an environment variable on Heroku to the local timezone you want to use (via the command line): heroku config:add TZ="America/Los_Angeles"
 * Set up the Scheduler to run when you want it to.
 You can check to make sure that the e-mails are working by checking Sendgrid's logs.
 Alternatively, you can also get it to send e-mails to yourself by adding an e-mail address to the ```EMAIL_ADDDITIONAL_RECIPIENTS``` variable in ```config.js```.